Lacuna vincta

-Lacuna vincta, commonly known as the northern lacuna, the wide lacuna, the northern chink shell, or the banded chink shell, is a species of sea snail, a marine gastropod mollusk in the family Littorinidae, the winkles or periwinkles.
+Lacuna vincta, commonly known as northern lacuna, wide lacuna, northern chink shell, or banded chink shell, is a species of sea snail, a marine gastropod mollusk in the family Littorinidae, the winkles or periwinkles.
 It is found intertidally and in shallow waters in both the northern Atlantic Ocean and the northern Pacific Ocean.
 It is a herbivore, feeding on seaweed and diatoms with its toothed radula.

 Description

 The shell of Lacuna vincta is conical, with five to six smooth whorls and a pointed apex.
 The aperture is about half the height of the shell or slightly larger.
 The umbilicus has a prominent groove between two white ridges of columella.
 The exterior of the shell is pale brown with a broad spiral of white and a glossy periostracum.
 The interior of the shell is not white and pearly and the aperture can be closed by an operculum.
 The maximum recorded shell length is 13 mm.